Rate 3.0 to 4.0 lb ai/a (0.5 to 0.66 gal/a Ro-Neet 6EC)

-Time Apply after sugar beets have two true (fully expanded) leaves, otherwise injury may occur.
+Time Apply after sugar beets have two true (fully expanded) leaves or injury may occur.
 Outlook may also be applied after sugar beets have reached the nine-leaf stage but before the 12-leaf stage for extended control.

-Site of action Group 15: Long-chain fatty acid inhibitors
+Site of action Group 15: very long-chain fatty acid inhibitor

 Chemical family Chloroacetamide

 Rate 2 to 3 lb ai/a (2.25 to 3.5 pints/a Eptam 7EC)

 Time Apply after first true leaves have formed following cultivation.